front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 frontend hell they face every day.** Developers understand that there is no future for the current Magento frontend.
 But there are no alternatives yet!

-Offline or push notification don’t matter much to them.
+Offline or push notifications don’t matter much to them.
 They need a solution allowing them to build stores in a more productive way, **right now**.
 Webperfs are important too, but from our discussions it seems that any non-Magento solution will be a great improvement by default.